Protecting Your Baby Through Vaccination

 Protecting Your Baby

-Infants born to hepatitis B-positive women must receive the accurate doses of the hepatitis B vaccine and hepatitis B immune globulin (HBIG) at separate injection sites (opposite limbs) to ensure complete protection.
-In order to protect these infants, at least the hepatitis B vaccine birth dose should be given immediately after birth in the delivery room or within the first 12 hours of life.
+Infants born to women who have hepatitis B must receive accurate doses of the hepatitis B vaccine and hepatitis B immune globulin (HBIG) at separate injection sites (opposite limbs) to ensure complete protection.
+In order to protect these infants, at least the hepatitis B vaccine birth dose should be given immediately after birth in the delivery room or within the first 12-24 hours of life.
 If recommended and available, HBIG should also be given at that time.

-Vaccination Outside the United States
+General Information About Vaccination Outside the U.S.

-In developing countries the pentavalent vaccine, a combination 5-in-one vaccine that protects against five diseases, diphtheria, pertussis, tetanus, Hib and hepatitis B, may be given to babies more than 6 weeks of age, and can be given up to 1 year of age.
+In developing countries the pentavalent vaccine, a combination five-in-one vaccine that protects against five diseases, diphtheria, pertussis, tetanus, Hib and hepatitis B, may be given to babies more than 6 weeks of age, and can be given up to 1 year of age.
 The first dose is given at 6 weeks, and the second and third doses are given at 10 and 14 weeks of age.
 The pentavalent vaccine may be made available free of charge with the support of GAVI, the vaccine alliance.
 Check the GAVI country hub to see the resources and immunizations that may be available: http://www.gavi.org/country/